isleepsomuch/levelordermod/README.md

 # levelordermod
-levelordermod source code for geode and release no more updates will be done open to make forks of the mod and your own version.
+levelordermod source code for geode and release no more updates will be done.
+It's open for forks of the mod and your own version.

 Play levels in order!